MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 Environmental Services – your sewer and storm utility – is designing a project to clean and inspect a section of a force main that pumps sewage from the Guilds Lake Pump Station on the west side of the Willamette River to a receiving station on the east side of the river.
 Taking this action now will help protect the public and the environment by reducing the possibility of costly breaks, leaks, blockages and sewage releases.

-Beginning in March 2019, crews will begin installing the lauching station at the Guilds Lake Pump Station.
-This permanent structure, refered to as a “Pig Launcher,” will allow for future cleanings of the force main.
-This routine maintenance is crucial to ensuring that our sewer systems are functing properly.
+Beginning in November 2020, crews will begin installing the launching station at the Guilds Lake Pump Station.
+This permanent structure, referred to as a “Pig Launcher,” will allow for future cleanings of the force main.
+This routine maintenance is crucial to ensuring that our sewer systems are functioning properly.
 Once the station has been constructed and installed, maintenance crews will then begin sending “pigs” through the pipe.
-This process is often refered to as “pigging”.
+This process is often referred to as “pigging”.